 - For information on recycling these and other products please call your local household waste recycler.

-All information has been gleaned from outside sources and reassembled.
+These tips for green living have been gleaned from outside sources and reassembled.
 Information herein is considered true, however interested persons need to verify.
 See sales professional for details.